Amitpnk/interview-questions/docs/Microservices.md

 ---

-## 15) Can you explain the circuit breaker pattern?
+## 15.Can you explain the circuit breaker pattern?

 A **circuit breaker** prevents constant calls to a failing dependency from wasting resources and causing cascading failures.